 - he / she satisfies HDB’s prevailing eligibility rules and conditions to own a flat.

 The golden answer that I have been waiting for, and to be even more certain I will draft a will.
-Prevailing eligibility rules is subjective.
-I contacted HDB last year if I own a private property and upon my parents demise, can I take over their HDB?
-Their answer is that it is on a case by case basis but generally the answer is yes, but I have to stay in the HDB and fulfil the MOP.
+Prevailing eligibility rules are subjective.
+I contacted HDB last year if I own a private property and upon my parent’s demise, can I take over their HDB?
+Their answer is that it is on a case by case basis but generally the answer is yes, but I have to stay in the HDB and fulfill the MOP.
 However, the HDB occupier rules may change in future.

 I hope that with this I can give her the assurance that she is the official one and only Mrs of our house.
 However, if she wants to be the owner, why should I stop her?
 I will be more than happy. 🙂

-Derek runs TheFinance.sg, a aggregator site that keeps all the good local finance blogs and sites together in one place, making it easier for anyone who wants to learn about Investing and Personal Finance.
-More than anything he want to help create a community where like-minded people can share ideas, get connected and help each other to develop their understanding in different areas of finance.”
+Derek runs TheFinance.sg, an aggregator site that keeps all the good local finance blogs and sites together in one place, making it easier for anyone who wants to learn about Investing and Personal Finance.
+More than anything he wants to help create a community where like-minded people can share ideas, get connected and help each other to develop their understanding in different areas of finance.”

-Every Sunday, The New Savvy will have a weekly collaboration with leading finance sites to offer you an alternative voice.
-This facilitates idea exchange and promote greater financial awareness.
+The New Savvy will have a regular collaboration with leading finance sites to offer you an alternative voice.
+This facilitates idea exchange and promotes greater financial awareness.
 If you are interested to contribute, kindly check out our Join Us page.Recommend0 recommendationsPublished in